Apple victory over Samsung overturned

 "Today's decision is a win for consumer choice and puts competition back where it belongs - in the marketplace, not in the courtroom," said an official statement from Samsung.

-Of course, this is just one case of many - and back in December, Samsung paid Apple a stunning US$548 million to finally conclude another patent lawsuit.
+Of course, this is just one case of many - and back in December, Samsung paid Apple a stunning US$548 million (about RM2.3 billion) to finally conclude another patent lawsuit.
 Apple has since asked for additional damages in that suit, which Samsung is fighting.

 Sony stops shipping PlayStation TVs